“A stinker of a list” —Herald Sun

 Q: What are the greatest two uses of taxpayer dollars in Australian history?

 A: Excellent question.
-The second greatest use of taxpayer dollars in Australian history is the National Public Toilet Map, a searchable Australian Government database of over 16,000 public toilets through the nation.
+The second greatest use of taxpayer dollars in Australian history is the National Public Toilet Map, a searchable government database of over 16,000 public toilets across the nation.
 The greatest use of taxpayer dollars in Australian history is the construction and maintenance of the public toilets that populate said map.